-No. Once you have saved your tasks, you can quit CCC.
-Even if tasks are running, it's OK to quit CCC -- they will continue to run.
-A helper application, named "com.bombich.ccchelper" will be running quietly in the background, handling task operations.
-This helper application also loads automatically when you restart your computer, so you don't have to launch CCC again unless you want to make changes to your task configurations or scheduling.
+No. Once you have scheduled a backup task, you can quit CCC because a "helper" application will be running quietly in the background, waiting to start your task.
+Scheduled tasks also load automatically when you restart your computer, so you don't have to launch CCC again unless you want to change how your task is scheduled.

 Yes, you can stop the backup task at any time.
 The next time you run the backup task, CCC will copy only the files that have changed or were missed since the last backup task.

 Carbon Copy Cloner Scheduled tasks are managed by launchd.
 Each scheduled task exists in the form of a property list file stored in /Library/LaunchDaemons.
 When these LaunchDaemons are loaded, an instance of "ccc_helper.app" is launched and configured with the scheduled task settings.
 While the Scheduler interface in CCC should be the primary means of configuring scheduled tasks, you can effectively deschedule a scheduled task by removing its configuration plist and rebooting your Macintosh.

 The scheduled task helper application, ccc_helper, runs with elevated privileges as the System Administrator (root) user.
 This allows scheduled tasks to run when no one is logged in to the system, and also allows the tasks to load consistently when your computer is started.
 That the application runs as a different user than the one you log in as, though, causes its window to be treated differently from other applications' windows.
 Most notably, the application cannot be minimized to the Dock.
 If it could be minimized, it would be minimized to the System Administrator's instance of the Dock, which would not be visible to you.